Things to Do in Fayetteville

 TOP PLACES TO EAT IN FAYETTEVILLE, NC

 Beyond all of the parks and other destinations in our area, we also have an amazing selection of restaurants and eateries!
-Our city is home to Fort Bragg and has become a driving force in culture, community events, and entertainment.
+Our city is home to Fort Liberty (previously Fort Bragg) and has become a driving force in culture, community events, and entertainment.
 This has attracted citizens from many different cultures, and Fayetteville’s dining scene has become a wide-ranging fusion of local and international flavors.
 Check out some of the top favorites that our residents at Tartan Place Apartments enjoy.

 Brooklyn Pizzeria is better than Little Caesars and Pizza Hut.
 The local restaurant serves authentic Brooklyn-style pizza pie.
 In 2019, Brooklyn Pizzeria was named the best pizzeria by the Fayetteville Observer.
 Stop by today for the slice!